Covariant phase space for gravity with boundaries: metric vs tetrad formulations: General relativity in terms of tetrads

 \subsection{Notation}

 In order to introduce the tetrad formulation for GR, we will use internal abstract indices as discussed, for instance, in \cite{Penrose,AHM,Romano}.
 For the convenience of the unfamiliar reader, we have included this short subsection with the basic ingredients.
 The more familiar reader can go directly to equation \eqref{eq: ledge def}, where we introduce some new notation.
-Let $\mathcal{V}\to M$ be a Minkowski vector bundle i.e\ it has typical fiber $V$\!, an $n$-dimensional vector space with internal indices $\{I,J,\ldots\}$, endowed with a Minkowskian metric $\eta$, which in abstract index notation reads $\eta_{IJ}$.
+Let $\mathcal{V}\to M$ be a Minkowski vector bundle i.e\ with typical fiber $V$\!, an $n$-dimensional vector space with internal indices $\{I,J,\ldots\}$, endowed with a Minkowskian metric $\eta$, which in abstract index notation reads $\eta_{IJ}$.
 This metric allows us to define the $\eta$-metric volume form $\varepsilon$, the $\eta$-Hodge dual $\star_\eta$, and the $\eta$-trace $\peqsub{\mathrm{Tr}}{\eta}$ (see \cite{Tecchiolli} for a recent review).
+The latter is given by

 Tetrads are bundle isomorphisms $TM\rightarrow \mathcal{V}$.
 In abstract index notation they look like $e_{\alpha}^I$, so it is clear that a tetrad, together with the non-degenerate metrics $g_{\alpha\beta}$ and $\eta_{IJ}$, provides a way to swap space-time and internal indices.
 It is also clear from the index notation that tetrads can be identified with sections of the product bundle $\mathcal{V}\otimes T^*\!M$ i.e. elements of $\Gamma(\mathcal{V}\otimes T^*\!M)$, the set of $\mathcal{V}$-valued $1$-forms over $M$, although in practice it would be more useful to identify them with $V$-valued $1$-forms over $M$.
 This is the case, for instance, if $M$ is parallelizable (an example would be a non-compact manifold admitting a spinor structure \cite{Geroch}).
 In that case it is enough to work with coframes which, loosely speaking, are the local version of a tetrad.
 Indeed, a coframe $e^I_\alpha(p)$ at $p\in M$ is a linear ismorphism $T_pM\rightarrow V$ satisfying